alyssarosenzweig/hw/README.md

 Each format is a node module in the `formats/` directory of the source tree.
 This module contains some metadata about the format, as well as a variety of functions to perform various operations.
 Additionally, in order for the format file to be used with `hw`, an entry needs to be made in `formats/index.js` mapping the file extension to the format name.
 The format name also needs to be identical to the filename of the format module (minus the `.js` extension).

 See the source code of `formats/markdown.js` to get a sense of how to write your own module.
 The API is fairly straightforward and well commented :)

+# Acknowledgements

+`hw` is a small tool that doesn't do a whole lot by itself.
+None of this wouldn't be possible if countless other hackers hadn't come before me with the same dream.
+Thank you to the authors of vim, git, markdown, LaTeX, fbterm, tmux, and the Linux kernel.
+I'd like to make a note on the last three items on the list: it's pretty awesome that I can my computer without a GUI at all!
+If these free software packages had not been developed, I'd be working with a proprietary word processor under a surveilled file sharing system with a bloated, walled-garden system and stacking windows.

+I've released `hw` as free software under the GPL in the hopes that I can carry on the tradition of openness, sharing, and just the general hacker spirit.

+If you've managed to read through all of this, you're awesome, too! <3